Canadian Rail Holidays

 The Rocky Mountains

-Rocky Mountaineer is best-known for its routes through the Rockies.
+Whilst there are lots of Canada rail holidays to choose from, the Rocky Mountains should be the first one on your bucket list.
+The Rocky Mountaineer is best known for its routes through the Rockies and is not only considered one of the best train rides in North America but in the whole world.
 Its destinations include coastal Vancouver, Kamloops in the BC Interior, adventurous Whistler, historic Quesnel and the mountain towns of Banff and Jasper.
-The daylight service means you won't miss any views and you'll be able to explore more of each destination on your overnight stopover.
-VIA Rail also travels between Vancouver and Edmonton via Kamloops and Jasper on a sleeper service.
+The daylight service means you won't miss any views, and you'll be able to explore more of each destination on your overnight stopover.
+VIA Rail also travels between Vancouver and Edmonton via Kamloops and Jasper on a sleeper service, providing a great travel experience.

 East Coast city-hopping

-VIA Rail connects more than a dozen towns and cities along Canada's East Coast.
+VIA Rail connects more than a dozen towns and cities along Canada's East Coast, and during your holiday, you can go on one of these iconic Canadian train journeys.
 In Ontario and Québec, the route connects Windsor in Ontario through Toronto, Niagara Falls, Kingston in the Thousand Islands region, and the capital city, Ottawa.
 As it heads into Québec, it passes Montréal and Québec City, all the way up to the Gaspe Peninsula.
 In the Maritimes, you can visit Moncton and Halifax in New Brunswick and Nova Scotia.

-VIA Rail's Adventure Routes link more some of the more remote wilderness locations in Canada.
+If you are an outdoor enthusiast, then there are Canada rail holidays that will cater for you.
+VIA Rail's Adventure Routes link some of the more remote wilderness locations in Canada.
 There is no road to Churchill, The Polar Bear Capital of the World, but you can hop on a train service from Winnipeg.
-From Jasper there is a route to beautiful Prince Rupert on Kaien Island, close to the border with Alaska, where you'll find incredible bear viewing.
-You can also travel from Montréal to Senneterre and Jonquière which are full of outdoor activities.
+From Jasper, there is a route to beautiful Prince Rupert on Kaien Island, close to the border with Alaska, where you can enjoy incredible bear viewing opportunities.
+You can also travel from Montréal to Senneterre and Jonquière, which are full of outdoor activities.
 These are routes you won't find on any driving tour!

 Step 1 - What are you after?

-If you're after fine dining onboard your rail tour, and hosts to narrate all the incredible sights, you'll want Rocky Mountaineer.
+If you're looking for Canada rail tours or holidays and are after fine dining on board your train and hosts to narrate all the incredible sights that you’ll see in some of Canada’s most famous national parks, you'll want Rocky Mountaineer.
 If you'd like the experience of sleeping on board in your own rail car, you'll be after VIA Rail.
-Do you want luxury through the Rockies?
+Do you want luxury through the Rockies on your rail vacation?
 To city hop along the East Coast?
 Or an epic train journey across Canada?
-We can help you choose the perfect route to suit you.
+We can help you choose a train trip with the perfect route to suit you.

 Step 2 - The finer details

 What have you dreamed of experiencing in Canada?
 How long have you got to spare, and what is your budget?
 Together, we'll plan a full itinerary to make the most of your time.
 We'll advise which service class will suit you best, whether it's GoldLeaf Service on Rocky Mountaineer or Sleeper Plus on VIA Rail.
-We'll also help you with transfers, excursions and hotels.
+Our travel experts will also help you with transfers, excursions and hotels.
 For an extra special experience, you can even add a cruise to your rail tour.

-Review your full rail tour itinerary with us, confirm you're happy with everything and you're ready to book.
+Review your full rail tour itinerary with us, confirm you're happy with everything, and you're ready to book.
 You'll get a copy of all your confirmation details and your holiday will be ATOL protected.
 Remember, if you've seen a package you like, you can call us to book it.
 You'll be able to tailor your service level on board and choose your hotels.
-For extra help or a tailor-made holiday, give our travel experts a call to chat through things.
+For extra help or tailor-made holidays, give our travel experts a call to chat through things.

 Rail & Cruise